 Lung cancer screening is done using a low-dose CT scan (LDCT), which helps detect cancer early before symptoms appear.
 It is recommended for high-risk individuals, especially smokers, and improves chances of early treatment and survival.

-The PSA (Prostate-Specific Antigen) test is a simple blood test used to detect early signs of prostate cancer.
-Elevated PSA levels may indicate cancer or other prostate conditions, helping guide further diagnosis.
+The PSA test is a blood test used to detect early signs of prostate cancer by measuring prostate-specific antigen levels.
+High PSA levels may indicate cancer or other prostate conditions, requiring further evaluation.

 Colorectal cancer screening includes colonoscopy and stool-based tests like FIT.
 Blood tests such as CEA are used to monitor cancer and treatment response, not for primary screening.